readium/readium-js/README.md

 In addition, the folder contains the full `RequireJS.js` library ( http://requirejs.org ), as the above bundles do no include the lightweight "Almond" AMD loader ( https://github.com/jrburke/almond ).

-Usage is demonstrated by the HTML file in the `build-output-usage-example` folder (trimmed for brevity):
+Usage is demonstrated by the HTML file in the `dev` folder (trimmed for brevity):

 ```html
 <html>